Tomáš Macháč: 2024-2025: Olympics mixed gold, ATP title, Czech No. 1, top 20

-He reached his first ATP semifinal at the 2024 Geneva Open with a win over Alex Michelsen.
-In the semifinals, Macháč beat world No. 1 Novak Djokovic to reach his first ATP Tour-level singles final.
+Macháč reached his first ATP semifinal at the 2024 Geneva Open with a win over Alex Michelsen.
+In the semifinals, Macháč defeated world No. 1 Novak Djokovic to reach his first ATP Tour-level singles final.
 Macháč lost to second seed and two-time Geneva champion Casper Ruud in straight sets.
-As a result he reached the top 35 in the rankings on 27 May 2024.
+As a result, he reached the top 35 in the rankings on 27 May 2024.

-At the 2024 Paris Olympics he won the gold medal in the mixed doubles with his doubles partner Kateřina Siniaková.
+At the 2024 Paris Olympics, Macháč won the gold medal in the mixed doubles with his doubles partner Kateřina Siniaková.
 At the same tournament, he also reached the bronze medal semifinals stage in Men's doubles with Adam Pavlásek but lost to Americans Taylor Fritz and Tommy Paul.

 At the US Open, he reached the third round for the first time at this Grand Slam, and for the third time in a Major during the season, defeating Fabio Fognini and upsetting 16th seed Sebastian Korda both in straight sets.
 He defeated David Goffin to reach the fourth round for the first time in his career.

 At the 2024 Japan Open, he reached his second ATP semifinal in his career, defeating Alexei Popyrin, fifth seed Tommy Paul and Alex Michelsen.
 At the 2024 Shanghai Masters, he reached his first ATP Masters 1000 semifinal upsetting en route 11th seed Tommy Paul and World No. 2 Carlos Alcaraz, his second win over a Top 5 opponent (after Djokovic in Geneva SF).
-As a result he reached the top 25 in the singles rankings and became the Czech No. 1 player.
+As a result, he reached the top 25 in the singles rankings and became the Czech No. 1 player.

-Machac reached the top 20 in the singles rankings on 3 March 2025 following winning his first ATP title and first at the 500-level at the Mexican Open defeating Alejandro Davidovich Fokina in the final.
+Macháč reached the top 20 in the singles rankings on 3 March 2025 following winning his first ATP title and first at the 500-level at the Mexican Open defeating Alejandro Davidovich Fokina in the final.